-Swap is the term used to represent the interest that is received or paid for keeping a trade open past the end of day (5 pm EST).
-Swap rates are derived from the interest rates of the central banks of the two currencies in a pair.
+Swap is the term used to show the interest that is received or paid for keeping a trade open overnight.

-Swap short is when you keep a short position (Sell) open overnight.
+Swap short is when a short position (Sell) is kept open overnight.

-Swap Long is when you keep a long (Buy) position open overnight.
+Swap Long is when a long position (Buy) is kept open overnight.

 Swap Long: One Point x Trade Size x Swap Long in Points